-Creatine can be very effective for increasing strength, adding muscle mass and increase short bursts of energy which is important for high-intensity training.
+Creatine is probably one of the best-selling supplements in the bodybuilding industry, it can be very effective at increasing strength, adding muscle mass and increase short bursts of energy which is important for high-intensity training.
 In this article, I will discuss the following:

 - What creatine is